Memoirs and Philosophy of a Contemporary American Physician

 For example: I have first child syndrome; the one expected to be the best, to seek perfection to bear the burden of both parent’s vicarious goals and expectations; all of which becomes an oxymoron at best.
 This also includes being the one to bear the burden of testing the parent’s boundaries, then softening up their rigid standards for those siblings who come behind.

-It is because of this incurable addiction to fresh air that I crack a bedroom window open on winter nights, and then poke my head out of the covers to sniff the air like a long eared dog with its head hanging out the window of a speeding car.
-Squinting, and just happily drooling into the face of an artificial wind.
+It is because of this incurable addiction to fresh air that I crack a bedroom window open on winter nights, then poke my head out of the covers to sniff the air like a long eared dog with its head hanging out the window of a speeding car.
+Squinting and happily drooling into the face of an artificial wind.

 Conversely, because even on the hottest days of the year I seem to need the security of sleeping under heavy quilted blankets, I will turn a floor fan toward my face to generate a constant breeze, a habit that has the secondary benefit of preventing being parboiled in an artificially manufactured swaddling bed.